Skip to main content

 Changing the mechanics of your voice—such as pitch, resonance, and other vocal elements—takes time to achieve.
 You can speed up this process by practicing your voice exercises every day at home and following the recommendations from your speech-language pathologist.

-The frequency and duration of voice therapy sessions varies from person to person.
-In most cases, therapy sessions are scheduled once a week and continue for several months.
+The frequency and duration of voice training sessions varies from person to person.
+In most cases, training sessions are scheduled once a week and continue for several months.

-Is Voice & Communication Therapy Right For Me?
+Is Voice & Communication Training Right For Me?

-We do not recommend trying to change your voice on your own without a professional or it could lead to adverse side effects like:
+We do not recommend trying to change your voice on your own without a professional or it could lead to adverse side effects:

 Hearing Services